KOTORCommunityPatches/K1_Community_Patch/README.md

 * When Zaalbar talked to the player about his family in the Kashyyyk Great Walkway, the party positioning was poor [ISSUE #719](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/719)
 * Xor's final encounter was extremely buggy, prone to ending in an unresolvable broken state (Reported by Yulaw9460) [ISSUE #397](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/397)
 * Zaalbar had a visible seam between his neck and torso meshes when standing in front of a bright light source [ISSUE #395](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/395)
+* Zaalbar's jail door showed a Security icon when it was not meant to be unlockable [ISSUE #720](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/720)
 * Zaalbar's removal from the party on Kashyyyk allowed for an item duplication exploit (Reported by Jellypumpkin) [ISSUE #278](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/278)
 * Zaalbar's return to the party on Kashyyyk briefly revealed his stunt double (Reported by StellarExile and ancient-animal) [ISSUE #460](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/460)
 * Zhar doesn't properly face the player in the post-montage conversation [ISSUE #83](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/83)